Skip to main menu Skip to content Skip to footer

 First step if you feel your child is at risk: An evaluation

 The right treatment for prodromal symptoms depends entirely on how severe they are when they are diagnosed.
-The first step is a proper and complete diagnosis by a mental health professional with experience in assessing psychotic illness.
+The first step is a proper and complete diagnosis by a mental health professional with experience in assessing psychotic disorders.

-If you see marked changes in motivation, thinking, and/or behavior in your child, the first place to start is with her pediatrician to rule out a medical illness.
+If you see marked changes in motivation, thinking, and/or behavior in your child, the first place to start is with their pediatrician to rule out a medical illness.
 Substance use also needs to be ruled out as the cause of any behavior changes in adolescents.
 After that, you’re going to want to have your child evaluated by a qualified psychiatrist or psychologist.
 This in itself might be a multi-step process.

-“You can’t just look at the kid once and get a bit of a history and then know what’s going on, ” says Dr. Correll.
+“You can’t just look at the kid once and get a bit of a history and then know what’s going on,” says Dr. Correll.
 “Kids develop; symptoms develop.
-And the trajectory—how things change, get better or worse, what other symptoms add on to it—will be highly informative in telling us something about the prognosis, what we expect to happen.”
+And the trajectory — how things change, get better, or worse, what other symptoms add on to it — will be highly informative in telling us something about the prognosis, what we expect to happen.”

 Lifestyle and mental health options